 Academic certificates especially transcripts are in lower quality.
 The graduates expressed their concern about the academic certificated that they are not in the good quality especially the transcripts.
-The university tried its best to design the certificate especially with having the

-Chinese one and its English translated version with very good cover for each of the certificated.
+The university tried its best to design the certificate especially with having the Chinese one and its English translated version with very good cover for each of the certificated.
 However transcripts are the most important documents in most of the graduates' countries as the company will employ a person basing on the academic qualification which is shown in the transcript so transcripts should also be given the priority to design and decorate well.

-Alumni and further graduate-university integration.
+Consolidation of Alumni is more advised for further integration between graduates and university.
 The graduate also advised to create a website of just a sub- site in the university website which will be concerned with graduates' career development and cooperation between the university and the graduates as well as between the graduates.
 This will enable both university and graduates especially when the university needs to collect data from some education institutions in Africa, these graduates will be used as agents.
 The website will also be used for further research on its graduate career development in the coming years.
 With this website, the university will be creating a world linkage and connections.